-- availability of a dry ice source; - handling and storage of the dry ice; - cost of the dry ice; - compliance with local, state and federal regulations relating to the storage and use of dry ice; - · dangerous goods shipping regulations; - weight of containers when packed with dry ice; - securing a shipping container with a high enough R-value (which is a measure of thermal resistance) to hold the dry ice and product for the required time period; - · securing a shipping container that meets the requirements of IATA, the Department of Transportation ("DOT"), the CDC, and other regulatory agencies; and - emission of greenhouse gases (primarily carbon dioxide) into the environment.
+- · availability of a dry ice source - · handling and storage of the dry ice - · cost of the dry ice - · compliance with local, state and federal regulations relating to the storage and use of dry ice - · dangerous goods shipping regulations - · weight of containers when packed with dry ice - · impact of dry ice sublimation on PH levels of the materials being shipped - securing a shipping container with a high enough R-value (which is a measure of thermal resistance) to hold the dry ice and product for the required time period - · securing a shipping container that meets the requirements of IATA, the Department of Transportation ("DOT"), the CDC, and other regulatory agencies - emission of greenhouse gases (primarily carbon dioxide) into the environment, and - · release of carbonic acid that may affect commodities being shipped

-Due to the limitations of dry ice, specimens that require frozen shipping are more securely shipped at true cryogenic temperatures using a service such as liquid nitrogen dry vapor shippers (Cryoport Express Shippers), or liquid nitrogen shippers where the specimen is kept over actual liquid nitrogen.
-However, liquid nitrogen is hazardous and has many pitfalls including safety and expense.
+Due to the limitations of dry ice, specimens that require frozen shipping are more securely shipped at true cryogenic temperatures using a service such as liquid nitrogen dry vapor shippers (such as Cryoport Express[TM] Shippers), or liquid nitrogen dewars where the specimen is kept over actual liquid nitrogen.
+However, liquid nitrogen is classified as "hazardous" by the International Air Transport Association ("IATA"), must be secured to a pallet and has many other pitfalls, primarily in safety and expense.

-Cryoport Express Shippers (Liquid Nitrogen Dry Vapor) compared to Liquid Nitrogen Dewars/Tanks
+Cryoport Express[TM] Shippers (Liquid Nitrogen Dry Vapor) compared to Liquid Nitrogen Dewars/Tanks

-There are distinct disadvantages when using liquid nitrogen compared to the dry vapor liquid nitrogen used in Cryoport Express® Shippers.
-Liquid nitrogen dewars/tanks are classified as dangerous goods and cannot be shipped as parcel.
-In addition, the liquid nitrogen has to be disposed of prior to returning the dewar/tank to its origin.
+There are distinct disadvantages when using liquid nitrogen for shipping compared to the dry vapor liquid nitrogen used in Cryoport ExpressTM Shippers.
+Liquid nitrogen dewars/tanks are classified as dangerous goods by IATA and cannot be shipped as parcel.
+In addition, if the dewar used for shipment is returned, the liquid nitrogen must be disposed of prior to returning the dewar/tank to its origin.
 These issues add additional procedural steps and costs to the shipment.
-In addition, there is a risk of liquid nitrogen leakage if the dewar/tank tips to the side during transport, which can cause bodily injury and compromise the specimen being shipped.
-Due to the use of our proprietary technology, our Cryoport Express® Shippers are not prone to leakage when on their side or inverted, thereby protecting the integrity of our shipper's hold time and being safe for handling.
+In addition, there is a risk of liquid nitrogen leakage if the dewar/tank tips to the side during transport, which can cause damage, bodily injury and could compromise the specimen being shipped.
+Due to the use of our proprietary technology, our Cryoport ExpressTM Shippers are not prone to leakage when on their side or inverted, thereby protecting the integrity of our Cryoport ExpressTM Shipper's hold time and being safe for handling and shipping as a parcel or regular freight.

-While both liquid nitrogen dry vapor and liquid nitrogen shippers provide solutions to the issues encountered when shipping with dry ice, liquid nitrogen shippers have some draw backs.
-For example, the cost for a liquid nitrogen shipper typically can range from \$650 to \$4,000 per unit, which can substantially limit their use for the transport of many common biologics, particularly with respect to small quantities such as is the case with direct to the physician drug delivery.
+While both liquid nitrogen dry vapor and liquid nitrogen shippers provide solutions to the issues encountered when shipping with dry ice, liquid nitrogen shippers have additional draw backs.
+For example, a liquid nitrogen shipper typically can cost up to \$4,000 per unit, which can substantially limit their use for the transport of many common biologics, particularly with respect to small quantities such as is the case when shipments are point of care drug deliveries.
 Because of the initial cost and limited production of these containers, they are designed to be reusable.
 However, the cost of returning these containers can be significant, particularly in international markets, because most applications require only one-way shipping.
-In addition, the logistics support of cryogenic shippers requires more sophisticated logistics management and discipline to ensure shippers are returned and recycled, especially for international shipments, which many companies do not have in place.
+The logistics support of cryogenic shippers requires more sophisticated logistics management and discipline to ensure shippers are returned and recycled, especially for international shipments, which many companies do not have in place.